David Dein

 Dein was vice-chairman of Arsenal between 1983 and 2007, and was instrumental in the formation of the Premier League in 1992.
-In August 2007 he sold his shares in Arsenal to London-based, Russian-owned business company, Red and White Holdings.
+In August 2007, he sold his shares in Arsenal to London-based, Russian-owned business company Red and White Holdings.

 He was the President of the G-14 group of European football clubs between October 2006 and May 2007, and has sat on various committees within FIFA and UEFA including UEFA's Club Competition Committee and Executive Committee.
-He was also the International President of England's failed 2018 World Cup bid.
+He was also the International President of England's unsuccessful 2018 World Cup bid.

 Dein is also the founder of The Twinning Project, a charity which connects prisons and football clubs to help the rehabilitation of prisoners.
 He spends much of his time giving motivational speeches to schools and prisons in the UK and at football conferences.